-Reductions or changes to existing fuel regulations and policies may present technical, regulatory and economic barriers, all of which may significantly reduce demand for biofuels.
+Reductions or changes to existing biofuel regulations and policies may present technical, regulatory and economic barriers, all of which may significantly reduce demand for biofuels.

 The market for biofuels is heavily influenced by foreign, federal, state and local government regulations and policies concerning the petroleum industry.
-For example, in 2007, the U.S. Congress passed an alternative fuels mandate that currently calls for approximately 36 billion gallons of liquid transportation fuels sold in 2022 to come from alternative sources, including biofuels.
-Of this amount, a minimum of 21 billion gallons must be advanced biofuels.
-In the United States and in a number of other countries, these regulations and policies have been modified in the past and may be modified again in the future.
+In 2007, the U.S. Congress passed an alternative fuels mandate that currently calls for approximately 36 billion gallons of liquid transportation fuels sold in 2022 to come from alternative sources, including biofuels.
+Of this amount, a minimum of 21 billion gallons must be advanced biofuels, with 16 billion gallons of that to be cellulosic derived.
+In the U.S. and a number of other countries, these regulations and policies have been modified in the past and may be modified again in the future.
+For example, EPA has the authority to adjust or reduce the gallon milestones of the alternative fuels mandate to reflect the marketplace supply availability.
 Any reduction in mandated requirements for fuel alternatives and additives to gasoline may cause demand for biofuels to decline and deter investment in the research and development of biofuels.
-Market uncertainty regarding future policies may also affect our ability to develop new biofuels products or to license our technologies to third parties.
+Congressional and market uncertainty regarding future policies will affect our ability to develop new biofuels products or to license our technologies to third parties.
 Any inability to address these requirements and any regulatory or policy changes could have a material adverse effect on our biofuels business, financial condition and operating results.
 Our other potential bioindustrial products may be subject to additional regulations.